 As expected this 1100mm wingspan size warbird made from elastic compressed EPO foam or known as Expanded PolyOlefin foam which is popularly used on today out of box ready to fly electric plane.
 The material is durable, impact resistance and should the fuselage and wing bend tear apart during any crashes it can be be fix via curing bent foam parts using hot boiling water or hot glue to re-attached broken/tear parts.
 The assembly is very straight forward even without manual, far easy than assembling IKEA furniture...just need use the screw driver tools to assemble the main wings and supplied glue to dab on few smaller parts, in 15 minutes you're done with a beautiful sized plane.
 This molded injection EPO foam created nice touch of realistic surface contour and details such as embossed rivet, panel lines, bumps, pods and other details like you might find on detailed miniature plastic model kit planes.
 Comes with realistic 'scale' quality parts such as 'HAMILTON STANDARD' 4x blade propeller, scale cowling/ engine exhaust port, cockpit pilot figurine, realistic slow 'worm gear' driven front wheels retract system, flaps surface control and also LED lights on the wing tips.
 Since it a tail dragger the rear wheel are steerable via single 9g rudder servo.
 In term of onboard electronic overall it run on 6x coreless brushed 9g servos, 2x worm gear retract servo, 35A ESC with internal 5V/3A BEC (B-ZTW35ABEC) and 750kv Brushless Outrunner Motor (GC3536-800) to rotate 4x bladed 10x8" sized propeller.
 However after seeing reports from R/C community and first hand witness on crashes from club member i've suspected the ESC's internal BEC that claim to supply stable 5V/3A maybe overrated or ambiguous may have led to servo failure since back at that time cheap ESC isn't something we could trust 100% do deliver stable BEC current to power 6x servo, 2x retracts, LEDs and radio receiver unit let alone BEC performance can easily degrade by heat due to throttle demand added into the system.
 So before flight i've added extra external module TURNIGY 5V/3A SBEC to power the servo and receiver hardware separately as standalone BEC.
 I've disconnected the use of ESC's BEC for extra reliability, since then my P-51D MUSTANG never had hardware failure thanks to external SBEC's stable juice of current flowing into the hardware with zero influence from ESC MOSFET chip operation.
 Note that not only this solution of having external BEC module applied on this P-51D plane but also on my other planes which contain more servos, retract and extra hardware which by calculation the electric current not feasible nor sensible enough to compensated by manufacturer provided ESC's BEC rating.

 Aside having a complete 'stock' hardware built in to make the plane ready to fly out of the box i have to supply my own radio unit and battery to get it running.
 For the radio unit i'm using the classic TURNIGY 9X radio with FRSKY DJT 2.4Ghz transmitter module with FRSKY D8R-XP 8 channel receiver with RSSI telemetry support and failsafe for extra reliability and TURNIGY classic blue pack 11.1v 3s 2200mah 35~40C battery pack (12.6v when fully charged) to power the plane.
 Total flight control only uses minimum 6 channel from radio receiver; aileron, elevator, rudder/steering, throttle, retracts and flaps.
 For LED activation it can be on extra 7th channel with relay or direct powered from separate battery.
+For my radio control stick setup i usually all EPA (End Point Adjustment) set as default 100%.
+While EXPO (Exponential) i prefer minimal sensitivity at first stick push/throw which sets at 45% low curve for all control surface eg: Aileron, Elevator and Rudder except throttle stick which remain 0% expo remains at 'linear'.
 Overall the DURAFLY P-51D MUSTANG doesn't have any shoddy build other than questionable quality of ESC's BEC.
 I'm really impress with the manufacturing quality especially during the days of 2012 where almost all foamy planes are build 'half baked' and requires extended mods to make them 100% air worthy.

 If you're new and green into scale flying yet planning to get the P-51D MUSTANG as your second graduation plane look away and came back after your 4th plane because this plane should be at 'Advance' level R/C piloting due to its stall nature and torque roll characteristic both during take-off, landing..its not a tame horse where you can gallop anywhere you want.
 If you're looking for your first warbird without too much risk of chaotic control the T-28 TORJAN or the P-47 THUNDERBOLT should be your thing because it more docile to fly due to moderate wing loading and tame flight characteristic.